Quiz Show (film): Historical accuracy

-Some dramatic liberties involved simplifications, such as with the character of Charles Van Doren, who is a "shallow icon" devoid of the ambiguities his real-world counterpart had, Chicago Reader analyzed.
+Other dramatic liberties involved simplifications, such as the character of Van Doren, who is a "shallow icon" devoid of the ambiguities of the actual Van Doren, the Chicago Reader analyzed.
 In a July 2008 edition of The New Yorker, Van Doren wrote about the events depicted in the film.
-He agreed with many of the details.
-But he also said that he had a regular girlfriend (his future wife) at the time he was on Twenty-One, and that she was not present in the film depiction.
-Van Doren also noted that he continued teaching, contrary to the film's epilogue which stated he never returned to doing so.
+He agreed with many of the details but wrote that his girlfriend at the time of his Twenty-One appearances was not depicted in the film.
+He also noted that he continued teaching after the scandal, contradicting the film's epilogue that states that he never returned to academia.

+For legal reasons, the name of Matthew Rosenhaus, CEO of the company that owned Geritol, was changed to Martin Rittenhome, and his personality reflected that of Charles Revson, who was the president of cosmetics brand Revlon that had sponsored another quiz show involved in the scandal, The $64,000 Question (1955–1958).